 The writing camps will not cover writing rules or conventions, or provide individual feedback on writing samples.
 For help with your writing, please schedule an individual appointment by emailing email@example.com.
 We also facilitate support groups to complement the writing camp experience and help you continue on a path of progress.

-The Weekend writing camps are hosted online via Zoom, while Weeklong writing camps will be both online and held at the Graduate Support common room.
+The Weekend writing camps are hosted online via Zoom, while Weeklong writing camps will be hybrid and held at the new Graduate Support location in Zimmerman Library.
 To learn how to join Zoom meetings, please view this guide.

 Interested in Registering?